 Old and Outdated Set-up and Technology

 The set-up of the already existing unit may have become old and unsuitable for any business use ahead.
 It may also be improper and restrictive for expansion for the new investor.
-The machinery may be outdated and not in sync with modern technology.
+The machinery may be in obsolescence and not in sync with modern technology.
 Hence, the investor may have to face a lot of problems with adjustment in the new set-up.
-He may also have to go out of the line and make heavy unplanned capital expenditure on new plant and machinery.
+He may also have to go out of the line and make heavy unplanned capital expenditures on new plants and machinery.